Health-Education-England/hee-prototypes/README.md

 `open-shell` - **Opens a terminal prompt allowing you to run commands directly within the nodejs container.
 Useful when installing, removing, upgrading packages or general build debugging.**

 `run-tests` - **Runs BackstopJS and Playwright tests.
-See more details in the Testing section - TODO LINK HERE.**
+See more details in the testing [README](https://github.com/Health-Education-England/hee-prototypes/blob/master/tests/README.md) within the `tests` directory.**

 ## Codebase structure
 <a name="codebase"></a>